Zion’s King Comes

 This passage is a singularity, so to speak.

-Frequently we see prophecy about the Messiah inserting itself in the midst of other scripture.
-Seemingly out of place, between the judgements upon the north and the south of Judah, perhaps Zechariah 9:9-12’s inclusion is meant to draw our attention in this profound and supreme mystery of salvation.
-The mention of the Messiah as salvation or Yeshua, was always seen from Heaven itself as having been accomplished from the foundation of the world.
+Frequently, we see a prophecy that is about the Messiah, inserted in the midst of other Scripture.
+Seemingly out of place, between the judgments upon the north and the south of Judah, perhaps Zechariah 9:9-12’s inclusion is meant to draw our attention to this profound and supreme mystery of salvation.
+Messiah’s name, Yeshua/Jesus, means salvation.
+This salvation was always seen from Heaven itself as having been accomplished from the foundation of the world.

 Rejoice Greatly!